bradmb/sl.js/README.md

 **workDates** [*object*]: Allows you to specify the standard work hours that support is generally available.
 This will not prevent users from submitting messages, but display a notice that support may not be available.
 By responding to the user in Slack, this notice will be removed so the user can have a normal support conversation.

 Start hour and stop hour must be provided using the UTC time zone.
+You can leave out a day of the week and it will consider that a non-working day.

 **Example parameter configuration for work dates**

     workDates: {
-        sunday: false,
         monday: true,
         tuesday: true,
         wednesday: true,